Upcoming events in 2026

 SHEEPDOG CLINICS

-We are planning on offering sheepdog training clinics twice a year: late spring/early summer and fall.
-Pending interest and participant need, we would like to host one beginner and one advanced clinic each year.
+We offer two herding clinics yearly-- late spring/early summer and fall.
+Pending interest and participant need, we will host one beginner and one more advanced clinic each year.

 Check with our Facebook page (www.facebook.com/GLADE BRITISH COLUMBIA) or our Google business page for announcements.